Guided setup 1: Deploy in a new VNet with Elastic Compute

 • In “SSH Username”, choose a username for logging in to the underlying Fleet Manager virtual machine (it is not normally required)

-• In “Vnet CIDR”, enter a /16 CIDR, for example 10.0.0.0/16.
+• In “Virtual Network CIDR”, enter a /16 CIDR, for example 10.0.0.0/16

-• In “Associate Public IP Address”, select whether you want a public IP to connect to Fleet Manager
+• In “Associate Public Ip Address”, select whether you want a public IP to connect to Fleet Manager

 • Click on “Review + create”